 The gates in Fredericia are largely intact and the ramparts still encircle the historic city centre, where the streets run perpendicular to each other.
 For those who have not yet had a pit stop in Fredericia, it is worth considering as Fredericia is an interesting place - the harbour and the beach facing Lillebælt also merit a visit.

-I can tell You a little about Fredericia but it is much better to actually go and see for yourself.
-And there is always the possibility to go on a guided tour.
-That way you get the main points of interest pointed out and get the explanations and the stories at the same time.
+I can tell you about Fredericia but it is much better to actually go and see for yourself.
+There is always the option also to go on a guided tour.
+That way you get the main points of interest pointed out to you and explanations and stories at the same time.

 The Battle at Fredericia

-As you already know Fredericia was founded as a fortress town so it should not come as a surprise that the town has been attacked several times.
+As you already know Fredericia was founded as a fortress town.
+Therefore it should not be a surprise to you that the town has been attacked several times.
 The first attack was by the Swedes in 1656-57 and the garrison was massacred.
-Another important battle is called “Udfaldet fra Fredericia”, the counter-attack of Fredericia, July 6th 1849.
+Another important battle is called "Udfaldet fra Fredericia"- the counter-attack of Fredericia, July 6th 1849.

 Unfortunately General Rye fell during the battle.
 To honour him, even to this day whenever a Danish soldier is killed in action, it is said that he has joined the brigade of general Rye.
 Streets are named after the general in 7 towns and in Fredericia a square is named in his honour.